 Lock it in place

 The cot should have two locking mechanisms to prevent accidental collapse and closure.
+All locking devices should have a clearly distinct locked position and be designed so that a child inside the cot cannot open or activate the mechanism.
 Before putting your child into the cot:

 - lock the sides and ends into place